Gather round me hearties, and hear a tale of the days of Wooden Ships and Iron Men, derring-do, and fortunes to be made upon the Spanish Main!

 - Ragtag Band of Misfits: Your typical pirate crew.
 Individuals who became pirates could be anything from fugitive slaves (who comprised 25-30% of all Pirate crews), to disgruntled common sailors, to just bored young men looking for adventure and fortune.

-- Rasputinian Death / Made of Iron: Blackbeard did not go down easy: he was shot at least five times and stabbed almost twenty times.
+- Rasputinian Death: Blackbeard did not go down easy: he was shot at least five times and stabbed almost twenty times, before being run through and then decapitated.
 And even then, legend has it that his headless corpse swam around the boat.

 - Shrouded in Myth: